fernandoandreotti/cinc-challenge2017/featurebased-approach/README.md

 ## Dependencies

-This code was tested on Matlab R2017a (Version 9.2) with the [WFDB Toolbox for Matlab/Octave v0.99](https://physionet.org/physiotools/matlab/wfdb-app-matlab/) as the only dependency.
-Please refer to the toolbox's website for howto install.
+This code was tested on Matlab R2017a (Version 9.2) with the [WFDB Toolbox for Matlab/Octave v0.9.8](https://physionet.org/physiotools/matlab/wfdb-app-matlab/) as the only dependency.
+Please refer to the toolbox's website for how to install.

 ## Getting started